lunarmodules/ldoc/docs/doc.md

 Here the kind of item is made explicit by the 'table' tag; tables have 'fields' in the same way as functions have parameters.

-This can get tedious so LDoc will attempt to extract table documentation from code:
+This can get tedious, so LDoc will attempt to extract table documentation from code:

     --- a useful table of constants
     M.constants = {